 What do you view as the two biggest opportunities for your firm, and what are the two biggest threats?

 For Phillips Murrah, our biggest opportunity is easy: TEXAS.
-We opened our Dallas office about a year-and-a-half ago, and as a new entrant to the Texas legal market, we see virtually unlimited opportunities to gain clients, expand existing relationships and add top talent.
+We opened our Dallas law firm about a year-and-a-half ago, and as a new entrant to the Texas legal market, we see virtually unlimited opportunities to gain clients, expand existing relationships and add top talent.
 Over the past 18 months, we have grown our Texas office from one full-time lawyer to five while increasing the quantity of work being handled for Texas-based companies more than tenfold.
 While much of that work is for new clients, we are also providing an expanding range of service to existing clients based in Texas and elsewhere.